Harold Greene (journalist)

 Greene returned to San Diego and his old evening anchor slot at KGTV (which had switched its affiliation from NBC to ABC in 1977), but in 1982 KABC rehired him as a reporter and weekend anchor alongside Joanne Ishimine.
 His third tenure at KABC became more successful, which included serving as host/celebrity interviewer of locally produced programs such as Hollywood Close-Up and A.M.
 Los Angeles for the station.
 He would earn one of ten Golden Mike Awards for his coverage of the Cerritos air disaster in 1986.

 Greene would return to anchoring the weeknight editions of Eyewitness News, starting with the 4 and 6 p.m. newscasts where he replaced Dunphy (who had moved to KHJ-TV, now KCAL-TV) in 1989 and moved to the 5 and 11 p.m. newscasts replacing Moyer (who returned to KNBC) in 1992.
 His weeknight co-anchors included Martin (1992–1994), Lisa McRee (1994–1997, who was tapped to replace Joan Lunden on Good Morning America) and Laura Diaz (1997–2000).

 Greene exited KABC in August 2000 and later signed with KCBS in January 2001, reuniting him with former Eyewitness News colleagues Ann Martin (who moved to KCBS in 1994) and veteran sportscaster Jim Hill (who re-joined his old station in 1992).
 Two other KABC colleagues, Diaz in 2002 and weatherman Johnny Mountain in 2005, would join Greene and Martin at KCBS, reuniting many of members of KABC's Eyewitness News team during the 1980s and early 1990s.

 By the time KCBS/KCAL dropped him and several other staffers on April 1, 2008 amid budget cuts, Greene had been co-anchoring KCAL's 4pm and KCBS's 6pm newscasts with Martin (who was also laid off).
 A station source indicated both anchors had elected to retire, but neither Greene, nor Martin made any official comment.

 In addition to his aforementioned Golden Mike awards, Greene's honors also include the Columbia Graduate School of Journalism Award, nine Emmy nominations and two wins, three Edward R. Murrow Awards, and twelve L.A.
 Press Club Awards.

-Greene has a star on the Hollywood Walk of Fame at 6906 Hollywood Blvd.
+Greene has a star on the Hollywood Walk of Fame at 6906 Hollywood Boulevard.